MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 ## Issues & Further Development

-- Audio gets degraded over time due to inefficient scripts that leak over time
+Even with all that we achieved during the four days, there are some issues.
+After the app is loaded, the app seems to slow down after a while.
+This is probably due to a memory leak where part of the code keeps piling up information over time without freeing itself.

-- Is a one trick pony - could have more parameters for a more complete app
+The instrument is a one trick pony and could have more parameters for a more complete app

-- Canvas is centred, but would be preferable for an adjusted aspect ratio that fills the screen on every device
+For a more responsive design, the Canvas could be adjusted to fit the screen size of any device, but this was not implemented, so it does not take full advantage of for example a smartphone in portrait mode.

-- Make it more like an actual sonified drawing pad (aka MS Paint).
-Add a function that allows you to play and store the drawing, so you can play it over and over again, like in the Pointilator.
+If we had the time, we would have liked to make it more like an actual sonified drawing pad (a bit like MS Paint), adding a function that allows you to play and store the drawing, so you can play it over and over again, like in the Pointilator.

-- Make a function that allows you to draw with different colours and textures.
+Expanding on this, we could make a function that allows you to draw with different colours and textures.
 Different colours represented by different instruments or timbres.

 <img src="/assets/img/touchaliensynth/touch-the-alien.png" alt="" width="70%" />

+## Closing remarks